MariaAngela24/introduction-to-computer-science/lesson_14.md

 1.  **Individual activity (5 minutes)**
     - Ask students to work individually on [Do Now 1.4: Example Animation](do_now_14.md).

-2.  **Think-pair-share (10 minutes)**
+2.  **Debrief (10 minutes)**
-    - Give students a minute to think individually about the last question on Do Now 1.4.
+    - Ask students to think individually about the questions below.
 Then, ask them to share their ideas with a partner.
 Finally, ask partners to share their ideas with the class.
-Be sure to point out any differences in students' answers, and emphasize that nearly all computer science problems have more than one correct answer.
+    *"What did you observe about what happens to the bats when you press the space bar?
+Which scripts caused that to happen, and how do those scripts work?"

 ### Lab 1.4: Sprites in Action ###